stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 feature_image: "/uploads/strategy_execution.png"

 ---
-The challenge always seems to come down to people - having everyone aligned, engaged and motivated in the same direction and on the same end game.
+The challenge comes down to people - having everyone aligned, engaged and motivated in the same direction and on the same end game.

 If you think about it, there are apps for everything else (CRM, finance, people, supply chain, service), but there has never been a simple app for actually running the company - providing real time clarity and context for everyone.